No momento, esta página não está disponível em português

 Checking the API version

-• Direct calls from your server: You can see the API version in the URLs that you use to reach the Adyen platform.
+• Direct calls from your server: you can see the API version in the URLs that you use to reach the Adyen platform.

-• Server-side libraries: When a server-side library version is released, the API version is included in the release notes.
+• Server-side libraries: when a server-side library version is released, the API version is included in the release notes.
 For example, see Adyen Java API library 17.2.0.

 Each API URL contains a version suffix starting with either "v" or "V" character followed by a whole number to indicate the API version.
 We increment the number for every version, but we may skip numbers when needed.